RayKlefstad/ICS46/README.md

 ## 3 Make your own private repository

-Now that you have set up your `username`, `email`, and `ssh` key, creating this repository is as simple as clicking the provided
+Now that you have set up your `username`, `email`, and `ssh` key, navigate back to the Canvas page, and click the GitHub Classroom link.
+That link will automatically generate a private copy of this repository for you!
+Once you have created that repository, you can continue on to the `Clone` instructions below.
-GitHub Classroom link!
-(If you are reading this page, you likely have already clicked this link, if not, get the link from class resources).

 ## 4 Clone this repository